 If there is one recipe budding chefs want to master, it is the chocolate chip cookie.
 Cookie dough holds so many memories and is so iconic it even made its way into ice cream.
 Cookies and milk are the best remedies, but getting there is a process that all started with an innkeeper and chef named Ruth Wakefield.

 How do your kids like them?
-Let us know and we’ll discuss at our next baking class for kids.
+Let us know and we’ll discuss at our next cooking class.

 And that, my friend, is how the cookie crumbles!